shalini13ts/Incremental-and-Privacy-Preserving-Verification-for-Software-Supply-Chains/README.md

 - adding templates for implementing the other artifact rules - MATCH, DELETE, MODIFY, ALLOW.
 Specifically implementing MATCH rule is challenging considering its complex logic.
 - extending the DIALLOW template to make it generic so that it can work for any pattern
 - implementing all the computations (circuits, proof generation and proof verification) in Rust instead of Circom + SnarkJS so that the process executes much faster when the input size is very large
-- implementing aggregate proof-generation for multiple link-metadata files - requires recursive SNARK : not possible in Circom + SnarkJS : equires implementation in Rust
+- implementing aggregate proof-generation for multiple link-metadata files - requires recursive SNARK : not possible in Circom + SnarkJS : requires implementation in Rust

 ## 📚 References:-